Bethe Ansatz, Quantum Circuits, and the F-basis: Introduction

 The paper has the following structure.
-In Section~\ref{sFXXZ}, we present the inhomogeneous XXZ model with periodic boundaries, together with the monodromy matrix and the R-matrix.
-We introduce the F-basis in the auxiliary space and show it guarantees the invariance with respect to exchange of qubits in the auxiliary space.
-In Section~\ref{sFABC}, we prove the change to the F-basis in the auxiliary space relates the formulation of the ABA and the CBA as an MPS.
-First, we detail the connection for the homogeneous XXZ model, and elaborate on the interplay between the F-basis and Bethe states.
-Next, we turn to the inhomogeneous XXZ model, where we present a simple parameterization of the CBA for the inhomogeneous spin chain.
-In Section~\ref{sFABC}, we use the MPS of the CBA to write the unitaries of ABCs for the inhomogeneous XXZ model.
-We eliminate the auxiliary qubit rigorously by a suitably re-defined MPS for the smaller unitaries.
+In Section~\ref{sFXXZ}, we present the inhomogeneous XXZ model with periodic boundaries, the monodromy matrix, and the R-matrix.
+We introduce the F-basis in the auxiliary space and show it is symmetric with respect to the exchange of qubits.
+In Section~\ref{sFABC}, we prove the change to the F-basis in the auxiliary space relates the formulation of the ABA and the CBA as MPSs.
+First, we focus on the homogeneous XXZ model, and elaborate on the interplay between the F-basis and Bethe states.
+Next, we turn to the inhomogeneous XXZ model and derive a simple parameterization of the CBA in this case.
+We then use the MPS of the CBA to compute the unitaries of ABCs.
+We eliminate post-selected qubits rigorously by a suitably re-defined MPS.
 In Section~\ref{sconclusions}, we conclude with general remarks and prospects on future research.
-Appendices \ref{appMPSCBA}--\ref{appunitaries} contain demonstrations of claims in the main text and additional material.
+Appendices~\ref{appMPSCBA}--\ref{appunitaries} provide proofs of the claims in the text and additional material.